UoBBadders/UoBBadders.github.io/EDITME/trainingtimes.md

-Our training times for the academic year 2022-2023 are not yet finalised.
-Please see below our training schedule for last year, which gives a sense of what the training schedule will look like in the upcoming academic year, since the schedule is likely only to change slightly.

-Our training times for the 2021-2022 academic year:
+Our training times for the 2022-2023 academic year:

 # Performance Squad